 Semester Upper Darby High School's academic year is semester-based.
 A semester is 1⁄2 of a school year.
 Generally, the fall semester is September through January.
 Spring Semester is January through June.
-Semester-block Each school day is divided into four 60-minute blocks of time.
+Semester-block Each school day is divided into four 60-minute blocks of time and 21 mins of an asynchronous extension block.
 Students are assigned a maximum of four blocks each semester.
-Full-year block Each school day is divided into four 60-minute blocks of time.
-A full-year block meets for both semesters.
+Full-year block Each school day is divided into four 60-minute blocks of time and 21 mins of an asynchronous extension block A full-year block meets for both semesters.
 Flex Period Thirty-six minute period that rotates classes each day depending on student need.
 See page 4 for a more detailed description.
 Credit Each course is worth a fixed number of credits.
 Generally, block courses are worth one credit.
 During each school year, most students roster eight credits worth of courses.
 Level Some courses are offered at different levels of academic difficulty and designed for students of different abilities.
 This is most common in "core" courses of English, Social Studies, Science, Mathematics, and World Language.
 When "elective" courses include level designations, the level indicates the overall difficulty and intensity of the course.
 Unleveled A course not offered in different ability groups.
 Weight Each course in our curriculum is assigned a "weight," which represents the academic challenge of the course.
 Advanced Placement and Honors courses receive additional quality points for a student's weighted GPA calculation.
 Prerequisite A prerequisite is a course that a student must have passed prior to being eligible for another course.
 Co-requisite A co-requisite is a course that is not necessarily done before a student is eligible to enroll in a course but must be rostered in the same academic year if not already completed.